-Most campgrounds are equipped with a fuse or circuit breaker at the receptacle.
+Most campgrounds are equipped with a fuse or circuit breaker at the shoreline pole.
 This protects the park's wiring, as well as the power cord on your vehicle, from electrical damage.
 If electrical power fails, contact the park attendants and have them check the fuse or breaker for your supply receptacle.

-After disconnecting the power cord, neatly replace it in the storage compartment.
+After disconnecting the power cord, neatly replace it on the hanger bracket in the storage compartment.